pf-data-projects/pf_polling_analyser/README.md

     'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
 }
 ```
-11. Run `python manage.py migrate` to first migrate the installed apps in settings.py as well as the database models to the production database.
+11. In your terminal, run `python manage.py migrate` to first migrate the installed apps in settings.py as well as the database models to the production database.
 Please do this before creating a superuser.
 If you don't, you risk not getting a profile auto-created for your superuser account.
 12. Run `python manage.py createsuperuser`.
 You will be asked to provide a username, email, password, and password confirmation.
 It's optional to provide an email, but it may be useful if you decide in future to set up password reset via SMTP (password reset emails).
 13. Once your superuser is created, you will need to approve your own profile to access the features of the application with this account.
 The simplest way to do this is in your local development environment (while you're still connected to the production database).
 Therefore, run this command to launch the application on localhost: `python manage.py runserver`.
 14. If the app does not launch successfully and you get a django error message, you may need to adjust your ALLOWED_HOSTS variable in settings.py.
 If another error is the problem, consult django docs or chatgpt.